temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 Now that the connection to the Temporal Server is open, define your first endpoint.

-Create a `subscribeHandler()` function so users can subscribe to the emails.
+Create a `subscribeHandler()` function in the same file so users can subscribe to the emails.

 <!--SNIPSTART subscription-workflow-go-gateway {"selectedLines": ["27-96"]}-->
 <!--SNIPEND-->